jpschewe/fll-sw/README.md

 ============
   1. The [setup instructions](scoring/docs/SetupInstructions.md) include information on preparing to run the software, including the hardware and software for tournaments of different sizes.
   1. You should look at the [instructions for running the software](scoring/docs/InstructionsForRunningTheSoftware.md) for how to use the software to run a tournament.
-  1. There are some training materials in [training)(training).
+  1. There are some training materials in the [training folder](training/).
 This includes a presentation used to train new head computer people in Minnesota and a sample tournament database.

 Descriptions of the design